Binary setup

 Remember to export the nvm path, (this should be performed automatically by the script).

 2.2.
-Download and execute the installation script
+Download and extract the binary executable

 Download Lisk Core.